On the differential structure of metric measure spaces and applications

 Recall that for $\mm\in\prob X$ the relative entropy functional ${\rm Ent}_\smm:\prob X\to[0,+\infty]$ is defined as

 By $D({\rm Ent}_\smm)$ we denote the set of $\mu$'s such that ${\rm Ent}_\smm(\mu)<\infty$. \begin{definition}[Riemannian Ricci curvature bounds] Let $(X,\sfd,\mm)$ be as in \eqref{eq:mms} with $\mm\in\prob X$ and $K\in\R$.
-We say that it is a $RCD(K,\infty)$ space provided it is infinitesimally Hilbertian and for any $\mu,\nu\in D({\rm Ent}_\smm)\cap \probt X$ there exists $\ppi\in\gopt(\mu,\nu)$ such that the inequality
+We say that it is a $\RCD(K,\infty)$ space provided it is infinitesimally Hilbertian and for any $\mu,\nu\in D({\rm Ent}_\smm)\cap \probt X$ there exists $\ppi\in\gopt(\mu,\nu)$ such that the inequality

-holds for any $t\in[0,1]$, where $F:\geo(X)\to\R$ is any Borel non negative bounded function such that $\int F\,\d\ppi=1$ and $\ppi_F:= F\ppi$. \end{definition} Notice that the usual $K$-geodesic convexity of the entropy is enforced by asking it along all weighted plans $\ppi_F$ in \eqref{eq:weight}.
-It is not clear whether this convexity condition, taken alone, is stable w.r.t. mGH convergence or not.
-It has been one of the results of \cite{Ambrosio-Gigli-Savare11bis} to show that when coupled with infinitesimally Hilbertianity the resulting condition is actually stable.
+holds for any $t\in[0,1]$, where $F:\geo(X)\to\R$ is any Borel non-negative bounded function such that $\int F\,\d\ppi=1$ and $\ppi_F:= F\ppi$. \end{definition} Notice that the usual $K$-geodesic convexity of the entropy is enforced by asking it along all weighted plans $\ppi_F$ in \eqref{eq:weight}\footnote{in the recent paper \cite{AmbrosioGigliMondinoRajala12} it is shown that this assumption is in fact redundant, as it follows by the standard $\CD(K,\infty)$ condition plus infinitesimal Hilbertianity}.

-Let $(X,\sfd,\mm)$ be a $RCD(K,\infty)$ space.
+Let $(X,\sfd,\mm)$ be a $\RCD(K,\infty)$ space.
 Denote by $\heatl_t:L^2(X,\mm)\to L^2(X,\mm)$ the gradient flow of $\c_2$ (which clearly exists and is unique), i.e. for any $f\in L^2(X,\mm)$ the curve $t\mapsto\heatl_t(f)$ is the gradient flow of $\c_2$ in $L^2(X,\mm)$ starting from $f$.
 Similarly, denote by $\heatw_t:D({\rm Ent}_\smm)\cap\probt X \to D({\rm Ent}_\smm)\cap\probt X$ the gradient flow of ${\rm Ent}_\smm$ in $(\probt X,W_2)$ (uniqueness has been established in \cite{Gigli10}, existence in \cite{Ambrosio-Gigli-Savare05}, \cite{Gigli10}, \cite{Ambrosio-Gigli-Savare11bis} for, respectively, compact / locally compact / extended Polish spaces).